Is speaking one or two languages at home better when raising bilinguals?

 - Language-Enhanced Cooking Shows: Watch cooking shows in both languages, discussing recipes and culinary terms.

 - Language-based Crafts: Create crafts that require instructions and discussions in both languages.

 - Multilingual Storytelling Time: Have designated storytelling time when family members take turns sharing stories in their native languages.

 The “Both Languages at Home” approach offers a diverse language environment that allows the child to become proficient in both languages while enjoying the benefits of bilingualism.
 Consistency and creativity in language use play a key role in ensuring successful language development in children.

 Family Communication and Support

 As a family, it helps to discuss the bilingual parenting approach that your family decides to implement or follow.
 This is important because it will secure other family members’ support.
 This secures consistency and unity to ensure that everyone in the family is on the same page regarding language use.
-This also encourages parents to engage in the child’s language development actively.
+This also encourages parents to engage actively in the child’s language development.